qlefevre/serverless-scaleway-containers/README.md

 I wrote this Java example to complement the [existing examples](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples) on the [serverless-scaleway-functions plugin](https://github.com/scaleway/serverless-scaleway-functions).

 The example is strongly inspired by this [Flask project written in Python](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) with PORT definition by Environment variable.

+The java-container folder contains a classic maven project with pom.xml and Dockerfile